 Breaking: the revised manuscript (MS) has just been sent to Unbound’s editorial team!

-With the crowdfund achieved in such spectacular fashion, we now enter Phase 2, or what I have half-jokingly, half-fearfully referred to in recent days as: Literary Boot-Camp!
+With the crowdfund achieved so swiftly, we now enter Phase 2, or what I have half-jokingly, half-fearfully referred to in recent days as: Literary Boot-Camp!

 Presales still coming through, slowly gathering for the next push of pike!
 Heartfelt thanks to all generous patrons now including the wonderful Steph Demarco, Daniel Bianchi, Nicky Bianchi, Jan Muscat, Kathrina Farrugia-Kriel, Chris Mifsud, Ricardo Vasquez, Peter Saliba, Lorraine Farrugia, Robert Day, Paul Croci and John Zappia!

 First cab off the rank is the Nepalese film director and producer Sabin Gnawali.
-A principled chap of great endeavour and a fast rising talent in the world of film.
+An ambitious fellow currently living in Sydney, Sabin is the son of a Nepalese cop who grew up watching…

 Another whirlwind day in a campaign that nearly gave me a heart attack!